xStarbound/xStarbound/doc/lua/world.md

 #### `Maybe<pair<Vec2F, Vec2F>>` world.lineTileCollisionPoint(`Vec2F` startPoint, `Vec2F` endPoint, [`CollisionSet` collisionKinds])

-Returns a table of {`position`, `normal`} where `position` is the position that the line intersects the first collidable tile, and `normal` is the collision normal.
+Returns a table of `{position, normal}` where `position` is the position that the line intersects the first collidable tile, and `normal` is the collision normal.
 Returns `nil` if no tile is intersected.

 ---